cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 authenticated protocols, e.g., HMQV, but not all of them.
 We also note that key exchange protocols based on shared keys do not satisfy the KCI requirement, hence they are not considered in the OPAQUE setting.
-We note that KCI is needed to ensure a crucial property of OPAQUE: even upon compromise of the server, the attacker cannot impersonate the client to the server without first running an exhaustive dictionary attack.
+We note that KCI is needed to ensure a crucial property of OPAQUE: even upon the compromise of the server, the attacker cannot impersonate the client to the server without first running an exhaustive dictionary attack.
 Another essential requirement from AKE protocols for use in OPAQUE is to provide forward secrecy (against active attackers).